 Request a Hearing

-Although the process is lengthy and complex, we can often obtain approval and back pay at this stage, and we will provide you with consistent legal support and updates about your case throughout this stage of your appeal.
-If we do not achieve results during your ALJ hearing, we can take your claim to the Appeals Council for further consideration.
+Although the process is lengthy and complex, many claimants do receive a favorable decision and back pay at this stage.
+We will provide you with consistent legal support and updates about your case throughout this stage of your appeal.

 Contact Our Team Today for Help with Your SSDI Case

 If the SSA denied your SSDI claim, it does not necessarily mean that you do not qualify for benefits.
-The lawyers at Berger and Green can investigate the details of your denial, determine your eligibility, and assist you through the appeals process to help you seek the SSDI benefits you need to provide for yourself and your family.
-Call our legal team as soon as possible at (412) 661-1400 for a free consultation.
+The social security disability lawyers in Cranberry Township at Berger and Green can investigate the details of your denial, determine your eligibility, and assist you through the appeals process to help you seek the SSDI benefits you need to provide for yourself and your family.
+Call our legal team as soon as possible for a free consultation.